 General Tax Information

-The US Federal and Indiana State tax return filing and payment deadline is May 17, 2021.
+The US Federal and Indiana State income tax return filing and payment deadline is April 18, 2022.

 Do I have to pay taxes?

-All international persons living in the U.S. are required to comply with the U.S. requirement to file federal and state tax “returns” and pay any required taxes by April 15, 2021, for any U.S. income received in 2020.
+All international persons living in the U.S. are required to comply with the U.S. requirement to file federal and state income tax “returns” and pay any required taxes by April 18, 2022, for any U.S. income received in 2021.
 If you paid any taxes in error, filing a U.S. and Indiana State tax return is the only way to receive a refund of these taxes.

 I made no U.S. income.
 Do I have to do anything?